kacper-wojtaszczyk/simple-rss-reader/README.md

 Yet another web RSS reader

-A simple Symfony application to read your rss/atom feeds.
+a simple Symfony application to read your rss/atom feeds.
 After reading a feed it automatically updates it using Symfony Messenger component

 ## requirements